-The CombiLyz AF14 conductivity transmitters is designed for media separation and analysis in applications in the food and beverage industry and water treatment.
+The CombiLyz AF14 conductivity transmitter is designed for media separation and analysis applications in the food and beverage industry and water treatment.

 The Pt100 signal is also provided as analog 4...20-mA output signal.
 Both coils and sensor are accommodated in the PEEK sensor housing with a surface roughness of (Ra) < 0.8 μm.
 This way, the conductivity sensor is perfect in hygienic processes or for aggressive media contact, such as acid or lye.